impossiblepjm/impossiblepjm.github.io/_posts/2017-05-28-sw-precache.md

 }
 ```

 Instead of using raw URL as the cache key, sw-precache append a `_sw-precache=[hash]` to the end of each URL when populating, updating its cache and even fetching these subresouces.
 Those `_sw-precache=[hash]` are what we called **cache-busting parameter\***.
-It can prevent service worker from responding and caching out-of-date responses found in browsers’ HTTP cache indefinitely.
+It can prevent service worker from responding and caching out-of-date responses found in browsers�?HTTP cache indefinitely.

 Because each build would re-calculate hashes and re-generate a new `sw.js` with new `precacheConfig` containing those new hashes, `sw.js` can now determine the version of each subresources thus decide what part of its cache needs a update. **This is pretty similar with what we commonly do when realizing long-term caching with webpack or gulp-rev, to do a byte-diff ahead of runtime.**